StephenBanbury/jekyll-blank-template/_posts/GAM710/2019-04-30-week-ten-who-else-is-making-apps.markdown

 ---
 layout: post
-title: Week Ten - Who Else is Making Apps and What Approaches Do they Use?
+title: Week Ten - Who Else Is Making Apps And What Approaches Do They Use?
 published: true
 ---